HAS-Tools-Fall2021/homework-david-edu-morales/Forecast_Submissions/morales_HW4.md

 # David Morales, 09/19/21, HW4
+_______
+## Grade:
+**3/3**: great job!
+I like your logic in the forecast and the fact that you are looking into trends.
+When we work with timeseries and pandas dataframes I will show you some really easy ways to summarize data like this by years.
+Also stop by my office hours if you want help with your looping to do the average annual flow with a numpy array.
+Its definitely possible with this too.

+ One note for next time:
+ - I'm not grading  the python scripts for content specifically yet but just a note that its a bit hard to follow  because the comments are still the comments from the starter code.
+Next time organize by question and modify the comments to be relevant to what you are doing
+_________

 ## Rationale:
 I still believe there is a lot of knowledge to be acquired looking at average values of the week that I'm estimating.
 I looked at all flows between 9/19-25 since 1989 and took the average; I obtained 193cfs just as I did last week.
 It then occurred to me that 193 was an average that didn't take years into consideration; perhaps the average value was being skewed by powerful flows from earlier years.